eglrp/FaceDetectionByDlibForWindows/README.md

-# dlibsharp
+# FaceDetectionByDlibOnWindows
-.NET Framework wrapper for Dlib
+An example program of face detection with .NET Framework wrapper of Dlib